soylentOrange/sdarr/README.md

 ### Random sub-sampling modification of the SDAR-algorithm

-A basic example of `sdarr.lazy()`, a lazy variant of the sdarr-function on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
+A basic example of `sdar.lazy()`, a random sub-sampling modification of the SDAR-algorithm on a synthetic data set, which is based on the properties of aluminium (Al 6060 T66) as given in the [Metallic Material Properties Development and Standardization (MMPDS) Handbook](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/PB2003106632.xhtml).
 A toe-region and a non-zero intercept are added to make the test data less boring (see above).

-`sdarr.lazy()` analyzes the data for the optimum size of the fitting region via random sub-sampling.
+`sdar.lazy()` analyzes the data for the optimum size of the fitting region via random sub-sampling.
 It will give a small report as a message after finding the optimum fit.
 It should confirm the Young’s-modulus of 68 GPa and an intercept of 10 MPa.
 As the data set is rather short,